 The AquaCalc Pro Plus Main Menu is the primary screen for navigation within the AquaCalc.
-Below the menu items is is the Section Identifier (SID) for the current active section along with the Number of Verticals and the observed discharge (Q).
+Below the menu items is the Section Identifier (SID) for the current active section along with the Number of Verticals and the observed discharge (Q).

-Important Note: When you turn your AquaCalc on, it creates a new Section, and automatically names the new section with the date and time.
-This remains the name of the section until changed by the user.
-This feature allows two-button access to start measuring.
+Important Note: At the Main Menu, you can create a new Section with the New Section softkey, which automatically names the new section with the date and time, and opens the Measure screen.
+This auto generated name remains the name of the section until changed by the user.